nixos-bsd/nixbsd/README.md

 The changes required to FreeBSD code are minimal and concern mostly the build system, so are included as [patches](https://github.com/rhelmot/nixpkgs/tree/freebsd-staging/pkgs/os-specific/bsd/freebsd/patches) in nixpkgs, or as calls to `sed` in package files.

-The ultimate goal is to upstream all changes in nix and nixpkgs.
-However, NixBSD will likely stay separate due to the major changes needed to integrate it into nixpkgs.

 ## Building
 The easiest way to test module changes is to build a virtual machine from Linux.